edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 };
 ```

-## routes {/* routes */}

-The path to your routes file relative to the root of your app.
-Defaults to `routes.js`.

 ## staticAssets {/* staticassets */}

-The `staticAssets` config is an array of objects determining how {{ PRODUCT_NAME }} handles static assets in your app configured with the following properties:
+The `staticAssets` key is an array of objects determining how {{ PRODUCT_NAME }} handles static assets in your app configured with the following properties:

 | Property    | Type     | Description                                                                                          |
 | ----------- | -------- | ---------------------------------------------------------------------------------------------------- |